Advancing diversity & inclusion

 Parenthood shouldn’t be a barrier in anyone's career.
 We recognise the importance of supporting new parents so that they can continue to contribute to our business.

-All mothers returning to work now have access to a variety of flexible options, such as part-time or agile working and job sharing, based on the requirements of their role.
-As we roll out our Global Standard, we'll be increasing the availability of breastfeeding facilities and ensuring nursing mothers have two 30-minute breaks in the day.
-And we’ll be enabling sites with over 50 female employees to provide access to crèche services that are tailored to local needs.”
+Managing people's return to work is a priority.
+All mothers returning to work have access to a variety of flexible options, such as part-time or agile working and job sharing, based on the requirements of their role.
+We've been increasing the availability of breastfeeding facilities and ensuring nursing mothers have two 30-minute breaks in the day.
+And we’re enabling sites with over 50 female employees to provide access to crèche services that are tailored to local needs.

 Aline and Leena Nair, our Chief HR Officer explain the importance of MAPs.

 Removing barriers for fathers too